markdoliner/check_xmpp_dns/README.md

 /check_xmpp_dns/ to this port.

 But you don't have to run it this way.
-You can use any server with WSGI support to start the scripts 'application' method.
+You can use any server with WSGI support to start the script's 'application' method.